Considerations when Picking a Managed VoIP PBX

 Features – What features are most important to your business?
 Does your business need auto attendant, voicemail sent to an email, mobile twinning (sending calls to both a cell phone and desk phone at the same time)?
 Does the receptionist want to see who is on the phone?
 How about the ability of having “hot desking”, the ability of logging into anyone’s phone and have it appear as your own.
 This feature works great for medical practices who have rotating staff working the front desk.
 Don’t forget to ask office workers what features they could use.

 Equipment – What about the brand of phones that are used?
 Is the equipment proprietary or can it be used with other Managed VoIP services providers?
 Should you purchase the equipment or rent each handset and what are the advantages?
 Make sure you are getting quality VoIP phones from a quality manufacture or have them outsourced to australian voip phones who will take care of your communication needs at your business and help you improve the way your team connects with each other, the last thing you want to happen is finding out the phones you bought are not good quality.
 Does each user on the system need a fancy phone with lots of features, most employees only use two or three features.
 Do you really need a cool looking conference room phone or will a basic handset do the trick?
 Many newer phones have excellent speaker phones, so a basic handset may work fine.
-A good provider should be able to offer multiple phone options as your business grows and expands.
+A good provider should be able to offer multiple phone options as your business grows and expands as mobile command centers explained by Connected Solutions Group.